 Learning to Deal With Setbacks Starts In Early Childhood

-I remember slamming a dresser drawer in a fit of middle- school frustration.
-The force of my anger swiftly knocking all my ceramic horses off the top of the dresser!
-I stood by in wide eyed shock as each one fell, legs snapping off and sprinkling all over the floor like grisly toothpicks.
+I remember slamming a dresser drawer in a fit of middle-school frustration.
+The force of my anger swiftly knocked all my ceramic horses off the top of the dresser!
+I stood by in wide-eyed shock as each one fell, legs snapping off and sprinkling all over the floor like grisly toothpicks.
 Defeated, I dropped to my knees and cried.

 Life Setbacks Can Be So Frustrating!

 Making a reactive decision can cause a life setback to turn into a life-long regret.
-Slow down, analyze your circumstance and make an intentional decision to solve your problem.
+Slow down, analyze your circumstances, and make an intentional decision to solve your problem.